 Sprint planning (Day 1): Identify the top 1-2 assumptions underlying the sprint’s priorities.
 These are the beliefs that, if wrong, would change what you build.
 Frame them as research questions.

-Research execution (Days 1-3): Run 10-20 focused conversations on those specific questions.
+Research execution (Days 1-3): Run 10-20 focused conversations on those specific questions through User Intuition.
 Use an interview guide with 5-7 questions, structured to ladder from surface behavior to root motivations.
-Modern UX research tools can complete this in 48-72 hours.
+Studies complete in 24 hours.

 Synthesis (Day 3-4): Review findings as a team.
 Look for patterns that confirm, challenge, or expand on the sprint’s assumptions.
 Adjust implementation plans based on evidence.